meeki007/node-red-contrib-i2c-lcd-adafruit-sainsmart/readme.md

 ## i2c_LCD_Input

-i2c_LCD_Input - Node for recording a button press from the controler.
+i2c_LCD_Input - Node for recording a button press from the controller.

 It will send button presses to: msg.button_name